No expiration date

 Meeting point

 Meet your guide a few minutes before start time at ‘Manneke Pis’ (vendor selling fries) at Vredenburgplein, right outside 'The Mall' (Hoog Catherijne).
-Your guide is easily recognizable by the white flag.
+There are more branches of Manneken Pis, so make sure you go to the one on Vredenburgplein!

 Return details

 Meet your guide a few minutes before start time at ‘Manneke Pis’ (vendor selling fries) at Vredenburgplein, right outside 'The Mall' (Hoog Catherijne).
-Your guide is easily recognizable by the white flag.
+There are more branches of Manneken Pis, so make sure you go to the one on Vredenburgplein!

 - Set off on a cultural and historical journey by foot of Utrecht and discover the magnificent architecture and cultural life of this non-touristy city.
 Located conveniently in the middle of the country, Utrecht can be reached by direct train from Amsterdam (30 min), Rotterdam (45 min), Amersfoort (15 min). (pass by)